Blog

 Communication

-• Confirm player availability — who's missing?
-Adjust pitching plan accordingly
+- Confirm player availability.
+Who's missing?
+Adjust the pitching plan accordingly

 Equipment